javcsjc/Getting-and-Cleaning-Data/CodeBook.md

 * activity_labels.txt - Labels representing each of the activities performed in both the training and test sets.

 High Level Project Steps (For further details please refer to the run_analysis.R file):
 * Read all the files
 * Get Train data set ready
-  ** Use feature labels as column names for training set ** Use activity labels on represent activities for training set ** Rename column for subjects on training set
+  ** Use feature labels as column names for training set ** Use activity labels to represent activities for training set ** Rename column for subjects on training set
 * Get Test data set ready
-  ** Use feature labels as column names for test set ** Use activity labels on represent activities for test set ** Rename column for subjects on training set.
+  ** Use feature labels as column names for test set ** Use activity labels to represent activities for test set ** Rename column for subjects on training set.
 Use the same column name as for trainig set.
 * Combine Test and Training sets
 * Subset the combined data set to include select columns. i.e. mean() and std()